|Quick Facts: Veterinary Technologists and Technicians|

-Employment of veterinary technologists and technicians is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.
-Employment will grow as more veterinarians utilize technicians and technologists to do general care and lab work, and as they continue to replace lower skilled veterinary assistants.
+Employment of veterinary technologists and technicians is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment is expected to grow as veterinarians continue to utilize technicians and technologists to do general care and lab work on household pets.

 Compare the job duties, education, job growth, and pay of veterinary technologists and technicians with similar occupations.

 Learn more about veterinary technologists and technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.